 Following are the ways to determine the rate law:

-- Isolation method: In this method, rate law is determined by considering the reactants in large quantities except for one.
+- Isolation method: In this method, the rate law is determined by considering the reactants in large quantities except for one.

 For example, consider the following reaction: